entelognathus/Arthrodire-phylogeny/character list of arthrodires.md

  155. Supraorbital canal extended onto central plates: absent (0); present (1).
 > Carr (1991), Character 84; Carr and Hlavin (2010), Character 84; Rücklin *et al*.
 (2015), Character 84; Zhu Y *et al*.
 (2016), Character 84; Jobbins *et al*.
 (2022, 2024), Character 84; Xue *et al*. (submitted), Character 155.

+> This character possiblly consists of two conditions, i.e., the supraorbital canal is only limited to the preorbital plate or extends to the nuchal plate with out central plate.

 > - The coding of the new Xitun actinolepid is 0.

 > - The coding of *Panjiangosteus eurycephala* is ?.